theesanm/PictureThis/README-DEPLOYMENT.md

 If you prefer manual deployment:

-1. Copy all files from `github/picfePHPMYSQL/cpanel-html-mysql-app/` to `picturethis/`
+1. Copy all files from `github/picfePHPMYSQL/cpanel-html-mysql-app/` to your `public_html/` root
 2. Create directories: `uploads/`, `logs/`, `tmp/`, `cache/`
 3. Set permissions: 755 for directories, 644 for files
 4. Copy `config/production.php` to `config/config.php`